 It is important that when you have finished using your dog grooming scissors for the day that they are cleaned thoroughly.
 Your scissors should then be stored in the fully closed position, to avoid any stray debris accidentally damaging the cutting section of the blade.
 Ideally, they should be stored in a case to protect them from environmental factors, and away from magnets, which can cause the scissors to attract dust and other particles.

 Correct scissor tension is extremely important for maintaining your dog grooming scissors and getting the best out of them.
 Not only having the correct tension, which will result in your scissors performing to their full potential, it will also prevent the blades from locking or catching against one another, a groomers nightmare!

 If the dog grooming scissor is too tight or tense, the blades become stiff and do not move freely.
 This will result in unnecessary wearing down of the scissor and will cause fatigue for the dog groomer due to the extra effort required to move the blades.
 On the other hand, if the dog grooming scissor is too loose, this will result in the blades closing too quickly and will cause the hair to fold rather than be cut.

 In order to test the tension you should lift the blades upright to a 90-degree angle and let it the cutting blade drop.
 If the scissor is at the correct tension the blade should only fall ideally to a ⅔ closed position.
 Please see the diagram below.

-How to adjust the tension
+How to adjust to the correct dog grooming scissor tension